Our crews take great care to move osprey nests found in dangerous locations and provide alternate nesting sites for these birds.

-Four employees from the Baraboo, Wisconsin area together to remove an osprey nest from a precarious location atop a distribution pole and moved it to a new platform.
 Careful consideration must be taken when attempting to remove a nest from the pole.
-Before beginning nest removal power lines must be de-energized so that employees have safe working conditions.
+Before beginning nest removal, power lines must be de-energized so that employees have safe working conditions.

-Also, in an effort to discourage the ospreys from re-nesting on the utility poles, it is sometimes necessary to install diverters on the utility pole.
-Diverters make it difficult or impossible for the birds to build a nest on the utility pole.
+To encourage ospreys not to nest on utility poles, we may also install diverters.
+Diverters are pieces of equipment that make it difficult for the birds to build a nest on the utility pole.